 The district will only be funded in the subsequent year up to the enrollment number provided to the NJDOE as of the Jan. choice data submission.

 Q: Can choice districts continue to accept student applications after the application deadline?

-For the 2015-16 application deadline (Dec.
-1, 2014), the policy is as follows: Choice districts may add students and accommodate late applicants up to their FY2016 approved choice enrollment maximum until the data submission deadline, Jan.
-23, 2015.
+A: Choice districts may add students and accommodate late applicants up to their FY2017 approved choice enrollment maximum until the data submission deadline, Jan.
+22, 2016.
 No additional choice students can be added after Jan.
-23, 2015, with the following two exceptions:
+22, 2016, with the following two exceptions:

 The district will not be funded for more than the enrollment number provided to the NJDOE as of the January ASSA choice data submission.

 Q: Under what circumstances can a choice district reject applicants?
 What process must a district follow?

 A: The circumstances warranting rejection of an applicant who meets the eligibility requirements are limited, according to statute:

 18A:36B-20 Applications by student to choice district.